-201.6.1 Nordic Events
+201.6.1 Nordic and Para Nordic Events

-Cross-Country, Roller Skiing, Ski Jumping, Ski Flying, Nordic Combined, Team Competitions in Nordic Combined, Nordic Combined with Roller Skiing or In-line, Team Ski Jumping, Ski Jumping on plastic jumping hills, Popular Cross-Country races
+Cross-Country, Roller Skiing, Ski Jumping, Ski Flying, Nordic Combined, Team Competitions in Nordic Combined, Nordic Combined with Roller Skiing or In-line, Team Ski Jumping, Ski Jumping on plastic jumping hills, Popular Cross-Country races, Para Cross-Country, Para Roller Skiing and Para Biathlon.

-201.6.2 Alpine Events Downhill, Slalom, Giant Slalom, Super-G, Parallel Competitions, Combined, KO, Team Competitions
+201.6.2 Alpine and Para Alpine Events

+Downhill, Slalom, Giant Slalom, Super-G, Parallel Competitions, Combined, KO, Team Competitions

-201.6.3 Freestyle Ski Events Moguls, Dual Moguls, Aerials, Ski Cross, Half Pipe, Slopestyle, Team Competitions
+201.6.3 Freestyle Ski Events

+Moguls, Dual Moguls, Aerials, Ski Cross, Half Pipe, Slopestyle, Team Competitions
-- 201.6.4 Snowboard Events Slalom, Parallel Slalom, Giant Slalom, Parallel Giant Slalom, Halfpipe, Snowboard Cross, Big Air, Slopestyle, Big Air, Team Competitions

-- 201.6.5 Telemark Events

-- 201.6.6 Firngleiten

-- 201.6.7 Speed Skiing Events Speed 1 (S1), Speed 2 (S2), Speed 2 Junior (S2J)

-- 201.6.8 Grass Ski Events

-- 201.6.9 Combined Events with other Sports

-- 201.6.10 Youth, Masters, Para Snow Events, etc.

-201.7 FIS World Championship Programme

-- 201.7.1 To be included in the programme of the FIS World Championships, events must have a recognised international standing both numerically and geographically, and have been included for at least two seasons in the World Cup before a decision about their admission can be considered. - 201.7.2 Events are admitted no later than three years before specific FIS World Championships. - 201.7.3 A single event cannot simultaneously give rise to both an individual and a team ranking. - 201.7.4 Medals may only be awarded at the FIS World Championships and FIS Junior World Championships in all disciplines (Alpine, Nordic, Snowboard, Freestyle Ski, Grass Skiing, Roller Ski, Telemark, Speed Skiing) when there are a minimum of 8 nations participating in team competitions and 8 nations represented in an individual event.

-202 FIS Calendar

-202.1 Candidature and Announcement

-- 202.1.1 Each National Ski Association is entitled to present its candidature for the organising of the FIS World Ski Championships in accordance with the published "Rules for the Organisation of World Championships" - 202.1.2 For all other competitions, the registrations for inclusion in the International Ski Calendar have to be made to FIS by the National Ski Association according to the Rules for the FIS Calendar Conference published by the FIS. - 202.1.2.1 The applications of the National Ski Associations (NSA) are entered by using the FIS Calendar program in the member section of the FIS website www.fis-ski.com by 31st August (31st May for the Southern Hemisphere).
+201.6.4 Snowboard and Para Snowboard Events Slalom, Parallel Slalom, Giant Slalom, Parallel Giant Slalom, Halfpipe, Snowboard Cross, Big Air, Slopestyle, Team Competitions, Banked slalom and Dual Banked slalom.
+201.6.5 Telemark Events 201.6.6 Firngleiten 201.6.7 Speed Skiing Events Speed 1 (S1), Speed 2 (S2), Speed 2 Junior (S2J) 201.6.8 Grass Ski Events 201.6.9 Combined Events with other Sports 201.6.10 Youth, Masters, etc. 201.7 FIS World Championship Programme 201.7.1 To be included in the programme of the FIS World Championships, events must have a recognised international standing both numerically and geographically, and have been included for at least two seasons in the World Cup before a decision about their admission can be considered.
+201.7.2 Events are admitted no later than three years before specific FIS World Championships.
+A single event cannot simultaneously give rise to both an individual and a 201.7.3 team ranking.
+201.7.4 Medals may only be awarded at the FIS World Championships and FIS Junior World Championships in all disciplines (Alpine, Nordic, Snowboard, Freestyle Ski, Grass Skiing, Roller Ski, Telemark, Speed Skiing) when there are a minimum of 8 nations participating in team competitions and 8 nations represented in an individual event.
+201.7.5 The article 201.7.4 shall not be applied to the Para Snow Sports events (all levels) until the competition season 2026/2027 when specific Para numbers will be defined.
+FIS Calendar 202 202.1 Candidature and Announcement 202.1.1 Each National Ski Association is entitled to present its candidature for the organising of the FIS World Ski Championships in accordance with the published "Rules for the Organisation of World Championships" 202.1.2 For all other competitions, the registrations for inclusion in the International Ski Calendar have to be made to FIS by the National Ski Association according to the Rules for the FIS Calendar Conference published by the